-Retinoblastoma is a rare disease.
-Only about 200 to 300 children are diagnosed with retinoblastoma each year in the United States.
-It is more common in infants and very young children than in older children.
-The average age of children when they are diagnosed is 2.
+Retinoblastoma is most common in infants and very young children.
+The average age of children is 2 when it is diagnosed.
 It rarely occurs in children older than 6.

-About 3 out of 4 children with retinoblastoma have a tumor in only one eye.
-In about 1 case in 4, both eyes are affected.
+About 3 out of 4 children with retinoblastoma have a tumor in only one eye (known as unilateral retinoblastoma).
+In about 1 case in 4, both eyes are affected (known as bilateral retinoblastoma).

 Retinoblastoma occurs about equally in boys and girls and in different races and ethnicities.
 It also occurs equally in the right or left eye.

-Overall, more than 9 out of 10 children with retinoblastoma are cured, but the outlook is not nearly as good if the cancer has spread outside of the eye.
+Overall, more than 9 out of 10 children in the United States with retinoblastoma are cured, but the outlook is not as good if the cancer has spread outside of the eye.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Cancer Facts & Figures 2020.
 Atlanta, Ga: American Cancer Society; 2020.

 Dome JS, Rodriguez-Galindo C, Spunt SL, Santana VM.
 Chapter 95: Pediatric Solid Tumors.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th